-When you’re at home base, there’s something special about being able to take an afternoon off to go to the cinema, and it’s good to know you can ‘swap’ a sunny winter afternoon that’s perfect for an outing, for a few hours after dark, when you really don’t mind being at your desk.
-And when you are free to choose your hours, time differences can work in your favour, if you work with overseas clients.
+But you don’t have to be overseas to feel the benefits.
+When you’re at home base, there’s something special about being able to take an afternoon off to go to the cinema.
+It feels good to know you can ‘swap’ a sunny winter afternoon that’s perfect for an outing for a few hours after dark, when you really don’t mind being at your desk.

-It can be distracting, and less productive – especially when being away from your office tricks you into thinking it’s a ‘slacking off day’.
+This is especially true when being away from your office tricks you into thinking it’s a ‘slacking off day’.

 - The battery on your laptop runs low, or you run into tech problems